-DATE DESCRIPTION POST ELECTION OFFICERS & POLLING PLACES (E.C. § 12105.5) March 30 - April 6 (14 - 7) Not less than one week before the election, the elections official shall post a list of all current polling places and a list of election officers appointed by the 15 th day before the election.
-The elections official shall post this list in his or her office and on his or her Web site.
-The list shall remain posted for 30 days after completion of the canvass.
-COMPUTER PROCESSING OF VOTE-BY-MAIL BALLOTS (E.C. § 15101) April 2 (11) Counties having the necessary computer capability may begin to process their Vote-by-Mail ballots on this date.
-Processing may be completed to the point of placing the ballot information on computer tape, but under NO circumstance shall a vote count be made before the polls close at 8:00 p.m. on April 13, 2010.
-LIST OF VOTERS AND POLLING PLACE INFORMATION April 5 (8) Approximate date that Registrar of Voters will provide list of voters to City Clerk with polling place information.
-LOGIC AND ACCURACY TESTING (E.C. § 15000) April 6 (7) No later than seven days prior to any election, the elections official shall conduct a test or series of tests to ensure that every device used to tabulate ballots accurately records each vote.
-MANUAL TALLY PUBLIC NOTICE (E.C. § 15360) April 9 (4) The manual tally shall be a public process, with the official conducting the election providing at least a five day public notice of the time and place of the manual tally and of the time and place of the selection of the precincts to be tallied prior to conducting the tally and selection.
-April 13 SPECIAL PRIMARY ELECTION DAY VOTE On this date, the polls shall be open from 7:00 a.m. to 8:00 p.m.
-Vote-by-Mail ballots may be turned in, before the polls close, at any polling place in the county.
-April 14 OFFICIAL CANVASS (E.C. § 15301) April 14 (+1) The last day for the county elections official to begin the official canvass of the precinct returns.
-This canvass must be completed not later than April 16, 2010.
-April 14 - ONE PERCENT MANUAL TALLY (E.C. § 15360) April 16 (+1 - 3) During the Official Canvass the Elections Official shall conduct a public manual tally in 1 percent of the precincts chosen at random by the elections official.
-END OF OFFICIAL CANVASS (E.C. §§ 15372, 15400, 15401) April 16 (+3) No later than this date, the county elections official must complete the canvass, certify its results, and submit it to the board of supervisors.
+DATE DESCRIPTION LOGIC AND ACCURACY TESTING (E.C. § 15000) June 1 (7) No later than seven days prior to any election, the elections official shall conduct a test or series of tests to ensure that every device used to tabulate ballots accurately records each vote.
+MANUAL TALLY PUBLIC NOTICE (E.C. § 15360) June 4 (4) The manual tally shall be a public process, with the official conducting the election providing at least a five day public notice of the time and place of the manual tally and of the time and place of the selection of the precincts to be tallied prior to conducting the tally and selection.
+June 8 PRIMARY ELECTION DAY VOTE On this date, the polls shall be open throughout the state from 7:00 a.m. to 8:00 p.m.
+Vote-by-Mail ballots may be turned in, before the polls close, at any polling place in the county. luna 40 OFFICIAL CANVASS (E.C. § 15301) June 10 (+2) The last day for the county elections official to begin the official canvass of the precinct returns.
+This canvass must be completed not later than July 6, 2010.
+June 11 - ONE PERCENT MANUAL TALLY (E.C. § 15360) June 23 (+3 - 15) During the Official Canvass the Elections Official shall conduct a public manual tally in 1 percent of the precincts chosen at random by the elections official.
+END OF OFFICIAL CANVASS (E.C. §§ 15372, 15400, 15401) July 6 (+28) No later than this date, the county elections official must complete the canvass, certify its results, and submit it to the board of supervisors.
 This is the suggested date for the board of supervisors to declare the winners for each office and the results of each measure under its jurisdiction.
 The county elections official shall make and deliver to each person elected or nominated under its jurisdiction a certificate of election or nomination.

-DATE DESCRIPTION POST ELECTION OFFICERS & POLLING PLACES (E.C. § 12105.5) May 11 (+28) Not later than 28 days after the election, the elections official shall post an updated list of polling places and election officers that actually served on election day.
+POST ELECTION OFFICERS & POLLING PLACES (E.C. § 12105.5) July 6 (+28) Not later than 28 days after the election, the elections official shall post an updated list of polling places and election officers that actually served on election day.
 The elections official shall post this list in his or her office and on his or her Web site.
 The list shall remain posted for 30 days after completion of the canvass.
-July 1 - July 31 FILING PERIOD FOR SEMI-ANNUAL CAMPAIGN DISCLOSURE STATEMENT (G.C. § 84200) (+79 - 109) Statement covers transactions through June 30.
-Statements must be sent by personal delivery or first class mail.

-Note: Whenever a date prescribed by law falls on a weekend or holiday, such act may be performed on the next business day (E.C. § 15; G.C. §§ 6700, 6701)
+July 1 - July 31 FILING PERIOD FOR SEMI-ANNUAL CAMPAIGN DISCLOSURE STATEMENT (G.C. § 84200) (+23 - 53) Statement covers transactions through June 30.
+Statements must be sent by personal delivery or first class mail. a date prescribed by law falls on a weekend or holiday, such act may be performed on ss day (E.C.
+15; G.C.
+6700, 6701)